 Studying is a great way to gain a qualification that together with your skills can assist in securing your dream job.
 There are different pathways to study depending on where you are on your journey.
-If returning to traditional education is not for you, then you may like to consider, studying at TAFE or any other Registered Training Organisation (RTO), or at University.
+If returning to traditional education is not for you, then you may like to consider, studying at ETC, TAFE or any other Registered Training Organisation (RTO), or at University.
 Apprenticeships and traineeships offer you the opportunity to work and learn at the same time.
 It is a great way to pace out your learning and be able to use your skills, whilst gaining hands on experience as you go along.
-If you are undecided on which pathway to take then you should consider ETC’s TtW program and participate in our workshops.
+If you are undecided on which pathway to take then you should consider ETC’s TtW program and participate in our activities.

 Check out the great tips below: